Sonnet 130

 I served beside brave men who gave their lives

-For truth, for love, for hope and dignity.
+For love and honor: hope and dignity.

 ‘Twere better that I’d eaten there some lead,

-Then to return and find that I was dead.’
+Then to return and find that I was dead.”

 © Loubert S Suddaby.
 All Rights Reserved.